 ANYSYC has also instituted a Regional Representation program that provides seven regions of the state with a dedicated representative who has been charged with attending quarterly meetings and reporting back to the Youth Courts in their area regarding ANYSYC business.
 Click here for more information regarding regions and regional reps for your area.

 ANYSYC representatives have also been active on the national stage, working closely with members of 19 other state associations in the development of a National Association of Youth Courts.
 Through this involvement on the national level and speaking with and learning about other state associations and how they operate, ANYSYC has been able to better serve the Youth Courts it represents.
 Training, funding, and new court start up information have been at the forefront of concerns of Youth Courts across the state, and ANYSYC is dedicated to help address these issues.
 For more information click here.

-Presently, there are just over 70 Youth Courts in New York State and the Association traditionally counts about 60% as members.
+Presently, there are almost 70 Youth Courts in New York State and the Association traditionally counts about 60% as members.
 ANYSYC would love to see that number at 100%.
 There is strength in numbers, and there is no better way to connect with fellow Youth Court staff from across New York than through participation in the Association.
 Not only is it exciting to know that through your participation in the Association you can affect change at a local, state, and national level; your court gains state wide and national contacts, your court gains information that you can use to strengthen and improve your program, and you, personally will receive the support you need to know that you are not in this alone, that there are hundreds of people just like you, across this vast state, working to improve the lives of our youth.
 For more information regarding membership click here.